Beacon is a BLE IoT that can should be combine to a telematics app in the specific use cases listed in the article

 A beacon is an electronic device that emits a Bluetooth Low Energy (BLE) signal, consisting of a universal unique identifier (UUID), a major and a minor.
 The signal emits within a range of one to several dozen meters, and follows the iBeacon standard designed by Apple in 2013.

-The main benefit of a beacon is that it can be easily detected by any iPhone or Android smartphone.
-When a mobile application recognizes the beacon's ID, and that an action in response to the detection of this ID has been programmed into its code, the application triggers the action, even if running in the background.
+When the telematics application detects the beacon's ID, and that an action in response to the detection of this ID has been programmed into its code, the app triggers the action, even when running in the background.

 Vehicle identification and privacy